-So all of a sudden you’re online like you’ve never been before.
+So, you’re online like you’ve never been before.

 It’s almost certain that the future holds more remote teams and ministry, more people looking for spiritual solutions online, and more people choosing digital church as an option or as their preferred option.